Article updated 7th May 2021

-This rest of this article was originally published in May 2019 after we interviewed four climate activists outside The Guardian / Observer offices this week, about the newspaper’s dodgy credentials as a flagship for climate change news, and before we also covered a protest over the paper’s coverage of Julian Assange.
+This rest of this article was originally published in May 2019 after we interviewed four climate activists outside The Guardian / Observer offices two years ago, about the newspaper’s questionable credentials as a flagship for climate change news, and before we also covered a protest over the paper’s coverage of Julian Assange.

 But all four of our interviewees point out the paper’s hypocrises and short-comings, starting with this from the director of the Climate Media Coalition, Donnachadh McCarthy.